a2hop/coredns-deb/BUILD_GUIDE.md

-# CoreDNS with NAT64 Plugin - Build Guide
+# CoreDNS with NAT64 and NAT664 Plugins - Build Guide

 ## Overview

-This package builds CoreDNS from source with a custom NAT64 plugin that:
+This package builds CoreDNS from source with two custom plugins:

+### NAT64 Plugin (Standard DNS64 - RFC 6147)
+- Passes through IPv4 (A) queries normally
+- Returns native AAAA records when they exist
+- Only synthesizes IPv6 (AAAA) from IPv4 when no native AAAA exists
+- Standard compliant DNS64 behavior

+### NAT664 Plugin (Aggressive IPv6-only)
 - Blocks IPv4 (A) record queries
-- Synthesizes IPv6 (AAAA) records from IPv4 addresses using a configurable NAT64 prefix
+- Always synthesizes IPv6 (AAAA) records from IPv4 addresses, even when native AAAA exists
-- Passes through all other query types
+- Forces IPv6-only operation

 ## Building the Package